lammich/lrat_isa/benchmark_data/README.md

 Note that streaming mode is called online mode in this data, and our lrat_isa tool is called lrat_checker or lrat_llvm in this data.
 For example, the key "test_lrat_llvm_online/lrat_checker/mrs_size" is the maximum resident set size of our lrat_isa tool, during the lrat_llvm_online test.

+Also note that the mrs_size fields obtained by the time commands for the parallel runs seem not be accurate.
+We have not used these fields for our evaluation.
+The raw logging data also contains more accurate measurements obtained by runlim.

 Here are the meanings of the keys:
   * test_download: dummy to ensure problem was downloaded